-Anyone can open an RESP account for a child; parents, guardians, grandparents and other relatives or friends.
+Anyone can open an RESP account for a child whether they're parents, guardians, grandparents or other relatives or friends.

 How do I open an RESP account?

 Contact the Investor Relations team at Alta West Capital at (403) 254-9075 ext.
 4218 or investor.relations@ awcapital.ca and they will be happy to send you the appropriate documents required to open your RESP plan and initiate your investment into the MIC of your choice.